 The Progressive Practitioner Coaching Program

-If you are a health care practitioner and looking to upgrade your practice with functional medicine protocols then you might benefit from Tom's next PPCP online, live course!
-This is a 10-week program that meets online via webinars to discuss the most up to date research synthesized into easy to understand protocols to help your patients get better faster and your practice thrive!
-The next program starts January 20th, 2015.
+If you are a health care practitioner looking to upgrade your practice with functional medicine protocols then you might benefit from Tom's next live Progressive Practioner Coaching Program!
+This is a 10-week program that meets online in a ZOOM meeting room to discuss the most up to date research synthesized into easy to understand protocols that will help your patients get better faster and your practice thrive!
+Tom is a Certified Functional Medicine Practitioner with over a decade of clinical experience, and an educator for the Institute for Functional Medicine.
+The next live session starts soon!
 Learn more and register here!
-(Space is limited so register early)
+(Space is limited so register early).

 Follow me on Facebook